-We are comfortable that the pay and bonus gap is not linked to pay inequality based on gender.
-We are committed to offering salaries which are fair and designed to attract and retain strong performers, irrespective of gender.
-As mentioned, 67% of our employees work in the sales force, meaning they are subject to set salary structures implemented to push sales achievement.
+We are comfortable that the pay and bonus gap is not at all any way linked to pay inequality based on gender.
+We are committed to offering salaries, which are fair and designed to attract and retain strong performers, irrespective of gender.

 Whilst men and women will be paid equally for carrying out equivalent jobs within our business, we are aware that there we face certain realities as well.
-At the moment, we have 7% of our female employees working on a part time contract.
+Currently, we have 7% of our female employees working on a part time contract.
 The second reality is that, although we have female colleagues represented in middle management levels, at this moment there are more males in senior positions than females.
-A third relevant topic is that way more male employees work in the sales force, which is heavily bonus lead, therefore also creating part of this gap.
+A third relevant topic is that more male employee's work in the sales force, which is heavily bonus lead, therefore also creating part of this gender pay gap.